-Identify the total number of reports made to the following groups of individuals in the 2016 calendar year.
-For requirements that took effect on August 1, 2016, the school may report data from August 1, 2016 - December 31 2016.
-If a higher education institution is aware that a student reported an incident more than once, it may provide an explanation for this or any other additional information regarding its reports in Part C below.1
+Identify the total number of reports made to the following groups of individuals in the 2017 calendar year.
+If a higher education institution is aware that a student reported an incident more than once, it may provide an explanation for this or any other additional information regarding its reports in Part C below.